TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 37/Genesis 37.26.md

 ---

-And Judah said unto his brethren, What profit is it if we slay our brother and conceal his blood?
+Judah said to his brothers, "What profit is it if we kill our brother and conceal his blood?